k21971/CrecelleHack/doc/variantfixes.md

 - Bags have distinct appearances.
 - Non-stacking weapons, armor, and weapon-tools have their weight mildly fuzzed.
+- All gems shatter when thrown, regardless of their material.
+  This opens up an additional route for getting glass onto the floor.

 ### Armor
 - MC: Chance of cancelling a special effect.